eriktim/openapi-elm/book/generated_code/paths.md

 ```

 OpenAPI also allows you to add headers to each request.
+Note that one of the headers is required while the other is not.

 ```elm
 headerPost : String -> Maybe Int -> Api.Request String